JedWatson/talk-sydjs-webcomponents/README.md

 > Web Components usher in a new era of web development based on encapsulated and interoperable custom elements that extend HTML itself.
 Built atop these new standards, Polymer makes it easier and faster to create anything from a button to a complete application across desktop, mobile, and beyond.

+Maintained by Google and will be the basis for Angular 2.0; and theoretically available for use today in evergreen browsers thanks to polyfill support.
+What's not to like?

+Turns out, a lot.
+Unfortunately it's almost impossible to ensure a consistent experience across different browsers while the shadow dom support matures, especially with regards to elemnt styling.
+And whlie I was preparing the talk, documentation was sketchy at best; it's been improved since (with `0.3.3`, which was released at I/O 2014) but the whole ecosystem it pretty unstable right now.

+When it *does* mature, though, this is going to be awesome.
+On with the experiments.

 ### Installation

 `Polymer`, `Pure` and the `core-ajax` polymer element are specified as dependencies in `./bower.json` and must be installed before you can run the experiments.